wandeg/microsoft-graph-docs/api-reference/testoutput/experimental/api/intune-devices-manageddeviceoverview-create.md

 # Create managedDeviceOverview

+Namespace: microsoft.graph

-Create a new [managedDeviceOverview](../resources/manageddeviceoverview.md) object.
+Create a new [managedDeviceOverview](../resources/intune-devices-manageddeviceoverview.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/concepts/permissions-reference.md).